Adobe Shockwave Lingo Script Memory Corruption Vulnerability

 This vulnerability occurs when Shockwave processes a maliciously constructed "Lscr" record.
 This record can embed Lingo script code, which is Shockwave's scripting language.
-Through a certain series of Lingo instructions, it is possible to trigger a memory corruption vulnerability that results in uninitialized memory being used as a function pointer.
+The vulnerability occurs when processing specific opcodes.
+It is possible to trigger a memory corruption vulnerability that results in a memory address being used as an offset to calculating a function pointer.
 This results in the execution of arbitrary code.

 Exploitation of this vulnerability results in the execution of arbitrary code with the privileges of the user viewing the Web page.
 To exploit this vulnerability, a targeted user must load a malicious Web page created by an attacker.
 An attacker typically accomplishes this via social engineering or injecting content into compromised, trusted sites.
 After the user visits the malicious Web page, no further user interaction is needed.

 Defense is currently unaware of any effective workaround for this vulnerability.

 Adobe has released a fix which addresses this issue.
 For more information, consult their advisory at the following URL:

 The Common Vulnerabilities and Exposures (CVE) project has assigned the name CVE-2013-3360 to this issue.
 This is a candidate for inclusion in the CVE list (http://cve.mitre.org/), which standardizes names for security problems.

 08/22/2013 Initial Vendor Notification

 This vulnerability was reported to iDefense by email@example.com.